 Possibly Effective for

 Slow heart rate or other heart diseases: Huperzine A can slow the heart rate.
-This might be a problem for people who already have a slow heart rate or other heart conditions involving the heart rate.
+This might be a problem for people who already have a slow heart rate or other heart conditions.
 If you have heart disease, check with your healthcare provider before using huperzine A.

-Epilepsy: Since huperzine A seems to affect brain chemicals, there is concern that it might make epilepsy worse.
+Seizure disorder (epilepsy): Huperzine A might make epilepsy worse.
 If you have a seizure disorder such as epilepsy, check with your healthcare provider before using huperzine A.

 Be cautious with this combination